 What to Do: Napa Valley Labor Day events include concerts, tastings and a farmer’s market.
 Plan your weekend to enjoy a little of everything.

-On August 31st, Boston puts on a huge firework show over Boston Harbor.
+At 8:30 pm on Thursday, September 3, Boston puts on a huge firework show over Boston Harbor.
 The fireworks will be launched from two “dueling” barges anchored between the North End and Seaport.
+Choose as you go from dozens of top attractions.

 For families, the USS Constitution Museum is hosting an “All Hands to Mischief” event in the Charleston Navy Yard with lots of hands-on activities for kids.
 And of course, the city’s beloved Boston Red Sox will be playing at Fenway Park.